-The course is presented by Cardiff University’s Support Unit for Research Evidence (SURE) with support from other Cardiff University staff.
+The course is presented by Cardiff University’s Specialist Unit for Review Evidence (SURE) with support from other Cardiff University staff.
 SURE is a largely grant funded team founded in 2000.
 Its staff specialise in carrying out systematic reviews, researching and teaching review techniques.

 Bernadette Coles has worked as a site librarian for Cardiff University since 1987.
 She became involved in systematic reviewing when the Cochrane Prostatic Diseases and Urological Cancers Group was established in 1998.
 She is a co-author of 12 Cochrane reviews and 13 systematic reviews in other peer reviewed publications and has been coordinator of the Cochrane Information Retrieval Methods Group since 2006.
 She teaches a wide variety of courses including critical appraisal workshops for NHS staff and a ‘Searching for Evidence’ day for NISCHR CRC.

-Mala Mann has worked in systematic reviewing for more than 17 years during which time she has co-authored 50 publications.
+Mala Mann has worked in systematic reviewing for over 20 years during which time she has co-authored more than 60 publications.
 She has particular expertise is in advanced literature searching and the development of systematic review methodologies.
 Mala provides advice, support and training for staff and students and has conducted workshops in UK and Europe.
-She is co-ordinator of the Cardiff University Systematic Review Network, established to encourage and assist collaborative working between researchers involved in reviews.

 Helen Morgan joined SURE in 2006.
-She has worked on projects for Cardiff University, The Welsh Government, The Cochrane Collaboration and NICE.
+She has worked on a range of projects including reviews for Cardiff University, The Welsh Government, The Cochrane Collaboration and NICE.
 She is skilled in advanced literature searching, critical appraisal and evidence summaries.
-Helen is a Trials Search Co-ordinator for the Cochrane Public Health Review Group; providing search methodology support to review authors and maintaining a specialised register of studies for the group.
+Currently Helen holds an honorary contract with CEDAR which is an External Assessment Centre (EAC) for the NICE Medical Technologies Evaluation Programme (MTEP).

 Alison Weightman is Director of SURE.
-She has over 16 years experience as a systematic reviewer and a particular interest and expertise in reviewing, and developing systematic review techniques for complex public health topics.
-She is a Co-convenor of the Cochrane Information Retrieval Methods Group and a member of the NICE Public Health Information Reference Group and the Public Health Wales Observatory Expert Advisory Group.
+She has over 18-years’ experience as a systematic reviewer and a particular interest and expertise in reviewing and developing systematic review techniques for complex public health topics.
+She is an author on more than 30 systematic reviews and a co-convenor of the Cochrane Information Retrieval Methods Group.